-Morning exercises spend longer time in the most anabolic stages of sleep the night after the morning exercise.
-Also in the morning the stress hormone cortisol is elevated to prepare you for the day and your activities.
-On the other hand the sleep hormone melatonin is released at night to get you ready for sleep.
-So let cortisol work for you and train in the morning or try to push your afternoon trainings up earlier.
+Morning exercises spend a longer time in the most anabolic stages of sleep the night after the morning exercise.
+Also in the morning, the stress hormone cortisol is elevated to prepare you for the day and your activities.
+On the other hand, the sleep hormone melatonin is released at night to get you ready for sleep.
+So let cortisol work for you and train in the morning or try to push your afternoon training up earlier.

 2. Reduce Blue Light Exposure In The Evening

 Being in the light during the day is advantageous, but exposure to light at night has an effect that is quite the opposite.
 Blue light emitted by electronic devices like smartphones and computers in large amounts is the worst to be exposed to.
 What can you do?
 So stop watching TV and turn off any bright lights for 2 hours before going to bed.
 If you can’t for some reason, just install an app that blocks blue light on your smartphone or wear glasses that block blue light.